 Learn how to adapt the basic block patterns so that you can gain the skills and knowledge to become a successful pattern maker.

-New training modules are released every month and contain video lessons with step by step instructions and resources.
+New training modules are released every weekly and contain video lessons with step by step instructions and resources.

 The Pattern Cutting and Sewing Course Include:

 • Training calendar and downloadable resources

 • Step-by-step, bite-size online video lessons